 This post may contain affiliate links.
 Please read our disclosure policy.

-Tomato Basil Pasta is a quick and easy recipe made with tender penne pasta and juicy grape tomatoes.
+Tomato Basil Pasta is a quick and easy recipe made with tender penne pasta and juicy grape tomatoes and fresh basil.
 Perfect for lunch or dinner and ready in just 20 minutes, it’s a delicious meal that the whole family will love.

-The best, and my personal favorite, penne pasta recipe is this Tomato Basil Penne Pasta.
-There is no cream or butter, so you can feel good about eating the whole pan.
-I mean, about eating your portion.
+There is no cream or butter, and you could use whole wheat or gluten-free pasta so you can feel good about eating the whole pan.
 It’s super fresh, with a whole pint of sweet tomatoes and loads of fresh basil and garlic.
 Let’s get cooking, shall we?

 How to Make Tomato Basil Pasta